Is your eczema cream making your eczema worse

 1. Coconut Oil

 Coconut oil contains antibacterial, antifungal, antimicrobial and antioxidant properties.
-This makes it effective in the all-round management of eczema.
+This makes it effective in the all-round management of eczema cram.
 It also soothes the skin and reduces itchiness during flares while preventing inflammation.

 1. MSM